 - Don’t ever use marijuana if you’re under 18 years old;

-- Unless you have a medical condition and your doctor prescribed you marijuana, re-consider why you want to use marijuana and try to see if there are alternatives which might give you similar effects, without any negative side-effects (think meditation, yoga, CBD oil, etc.);
+- Unless you have a medical condition and your doctor prescribed you marijuana, re-consider why you want to use marijuana and try to see if there are alternatives that might give you similar effects, without any negative side-effects (think meditation, yoga, CBD oil, etc.);

 - Unless you have a medical condition and your doctor prescribed you daily marijuana use, don’t use marijuana daily and/or in large doses (yes this is subjective, but you get the gist);